It's one of my favorite scenes from one of my favorite films:

 Here is the painting with the initial midtone and highlights applied:

 Next we develop contrast throughout the composition by adding more detail to the highlights, paying close attention to temperature.
-Using a #4 filbert brush and a #4 round brush, we apply Unbleached Titanium to the warmer highlights - the Tyrannosaur's eye, teeth, and skin, the ceiling windows, the Velociraptor mural, and the demolished skeleton on the floor - and Light Blue Violet to the cooler highlights - the skylight and the drop cloth on the second floor.
+Using a #4 filbert brush and a #4 round brush, we apply Unbleached Titanium to the warmer highlights - the Tyrannosaur's eye, teeth, and skin, the ceiling windows, the Velociraptor mural, and the demolished skeleton on the floor.
+We also apply Light Blue Violet to the cooler highlights - the skylight and the drop cloth on the second floor.

 At this stage, we're not concerned with matching colors precisely.
 We only want to emphasize contrast and set the temperature of the highlighted areas.